haseeb-iqbal/haseeb-iqbal/README.md

 # :rocket: Professional Expereince
 <h3>Projects and companies I’ve worked with</h3>

-<a href="https://clicktech.com/">ClickTech</a> - Developed complex features, fixed critical bugs and enhanced performance on a number of their internal projects. - (React, Next.js Typescript, OpenAI, Tailwind) <br>
+<a href="https://clicktech.com/">ClickTech</a> - Developed complex features, fixed critical bugs and enhanced performance on a number of their internal projects. - (React, Next.js, Typescript, OpenAI, Tailwind) <br>
-<a href="https://helloaira.io/">Aira</a> - Worked as a Web Developer creating a complex AI Assistant Recruitment Website - (React, Next.js Typescript, OpenAI, Tailwind) <br>
+<a href="https://helloaira.io/">Aira</a> - Developed a complex AI Assistant Recruitment Website as the sole Front-end developer- (React, OpenAI Typescript, Tailwind) <br>
-<a href="https://www.xray.muntra.com">Muntra</a> - Worked as a Web Developer on their internal and external website. - (React, Next.js Node, Javascript, HTML5, CSS3) <br>
+<a href="https://ottomato.ai/">Ottomato AI</a> - Focused on developing an AI integrated web server interacting with Make and Pickaxe - (Node.js, OpenAI, React, Make, Pickaxe) <br>
-<a href="https://klo.dev/">Klotho</a> - Worked as a Web Developer on their Admin Portal - (HTML5, CSS3, Javascript, Cytoscape). <br>
+<a href="https://www.xray.muntra.com">Muntra</a> - Developed a number of features including a customer ticketing system along with QOL improvements  - (React, Node, Javascript, MUI) <br>
-<a href="https://ottomato.ai/">Ottomato AI</a> - Focused on developing an AI integrated web server interacting with Make and Pickaxe  - (React, Mode.js, OpenAI, Make, Pickaxe) <br>
+<a href="https://near.org/">HomePage (part of near)</a> - Converted figma designs into fully responsive websites along with feature integration - (React, HTML5, CSS3, Javascript) <br>
-<a href="https://near.org/">HomePage (part of near)</a> - Worked as a Front End Developer converting Figma designs to responsive implementations.  - (React, HTML5, CSS3, Javascript) <br>
+<a href="https://klo.dev/">Klotho</a> - Developed their internal admin portal - (HTML5, CSS3, Javascript, Cytoscape). <br>
-<a href="https://www.lifestylemarketing.com/">Lifestyle Marketing</a> - Worked as a Front End Developer creating complex input forms with integrations with Monday.com. - (React, Javascript, Monday.com, Google Maps, HTML5, CSS3) <br>
+<a href="https://www.lifestylemarketing.com/">Lifestyle Marketing</a> - Worked on their internal website along with Monday.com plugin integration - (React, Javascript, Monday.com, Google Maps) <br>
-<a href="http://actuality-inc.com/">Actuality-inc</a> [IN PROGRESS] - Working as a web developer on a complete redesign and update of their website. - (React, Node, Typescript, HTML5, CSS3) <br>
+Actuality-inc [in development]- Creating their internal and clinet facing website - (Next.js, Node, Typescript, Tailwind) <br>
 <br>
-Game Companies I have worked for: <a href="https://www.treespleasegames.com/">TreesPlease Games</a>, <a href="https://www.youtube.com/@bigumaku201">Bigumaku</a>, <a href="https://www.youtube.com/user/KuatoStudios">Kuato Studios</a>, <a href="https://www.frag-games.com/">Frag Games</a>.
-During this process I got to work with companies such as Disney and Marvel.<br><br>
+Game Companies I have worked at include  <a href="https://www.treespleasegames.com/">TreesPlease Games</a>, <a href="https://www.youtube.com/@bigumaku201">Bigumaku</a>, <a href="https://www.youtube.com/user/KuatoStudios">Kuato Studios</a> and <a href="https://www.frag-games.com/">Frag Games</a>.
+I have been a part of development teams that have worked on projects for leading brands such as Disney and Marvel.<br><br>

 # 🏆 Reviews